uneypan/beat_this/README.md

 ```bash
 for gpu in {0..3}; do beat_this input_dir -o output_dir --touch-first --skip-existing --gpu=$gpu & done
 ```
-If you want to use the DBN for postprocessing, add `--dbn`.
+If you want to use the DBN for postprocessing, add `--postprocessor dbn`.
 The DBN parameters are the default ones from madmom.
 This requires installing the `madmom` package.

 ### Python class